bt3gl/building_blog/content/dns_stuff.md

 ### DNS Re-binding

-First we look at how you can smuggle untrusted data to a protected server.
+First, we look at how you can smuggle untrusted data to a protected server.
 Then how to smuggle data off a protected server to the attack.

-1. The user ends up a the page evil.
+1. The user ends up at a evil page.
 They look it up via DNS.

 2. The user is sent to an evil server.

-3. While there, a session is created (authentication, cookies, etc)
+3. While there, a session is created (authentication, cookies, etc.)

 4. The session refreshes, with another DNS lookup